ChristianWestby/CA-Tailwind-CSS/README.md

 # CA-Tailwind-CSS
-Okey...I need to make a Read me file for this task.
-I want to implement the main task brief and that i choose option nr 3.
-CSS Frameworks – Course Assignment

 Goal

 To apply your knowledge of Tailwind or Bootstrap and SASS to build a responsive front end for a social media application.